wavegate/obsidian_vault/Neuroengineering/visual prostheses.md

 - optic nerve and LGN of thalamus
 - the only systems currently approved for clinical use target the retina: Argus II, Alpha AMS, and IRIS II

-despite active pre-clinical efforts in optic nerve, preferred target in the field continues to b
+despite active pre-clinical efforts in optic nerve, preferred target in the field continues to be the retina